mozilla-ai/encoderfile/docs/building_encoderfiles/docker.md

 The Docker container needs access to two elements to build an Encoderfile:

-- An Encoderfile config file—passed via `-f path/to/your/config_file.yml` using the CLI
+1. **Config file** - Your `config.yml` passed via `-f` flag
-- Model assets (ONNX file, tokenizer, `config.json`, etc.), referenced by relative or absolute paths in `config.yml`.
+2. **Model assets** - ONNX file, tokenizer,  `config.json` referenced by `config.yml`.

-Inside the container, Encoderfile will read these paths exactly as written in your configuration.
-So whatever paths you specify must exist inside the container where encoderfile build runs.
+3. **Output directory** - Where the `.encoderfile` binary will be written

-This means you typically mount your project directory into `/opt/encoderfile` (the default working directory in the Docker image).
+All paths in your config must exist inside the container.
+Mount your project directory to `/opt/encoderfile` (the default working directory) so encoderfile can find everything and write the output back to your host machine.Retry

-A place to write the generated .encoderfile binary—Encoderfile writes its output to the build directory you specify in your `config.yml` (default is is `/opt/encoderfile`).
-That directory also needs to be inside the mounted volume so the binary actually ends up back on your machine rather than disappearing into the container’s filesystem.

 ## Minimal Example